 Date:

-Print Full Name (Last, First, Middle) Student ID Nu Imber
+Print Full Name (Last, First, Middle) Student ID Number

-Address City, State, ZIP
+Address City, Sta ate, ZIP

 (Area Code) Telephone Email Address

 Title of Thesis:

 Advisor (Print) Date Telephone Email

 Nominated Committee

-Name and Rank (or Title) Program/Depar tment/Place of Employment
+Name and Rank (or Title) Pr ogram/Department t/Place of Employment

 Advisor and Committee Chair: (Print Name then Sign)

 2 nd member (Print Name then Sign)

 3 rd member (Print Name then Sign)

 Additional member optional: (Print Name then Sign)

-The Committee must consist of a minimum of three members, at least two of whom must be Regular Members of the HPU CNCS

-Faculty and hold full-time appointments.
-One of the two Regular Members may be replaced by an OI Affiliate Faculty member.
-The Chair of the Committee is the student's advisor, who must be a Regular Member of the CNCS Faculty, or, has received special permission obtained by endorsement by the Graduate Program Committee and ratification by the Dean of the CNCS (i.e. OI Affiliate Faculty).
-Upon nomination by the Chair of the student's Thesis Committee and approval by the Dean of the CNCS, individuals who are not Regular Members of the HPU CNCS Faculty may serve on the Thesis Committees.
-Please attach a full CV for individuals who are not Regular Members of the HPU CNCS Faculty may serve on the Thesis Committees.
+The Committee must consist of a minimum of three members, at leteral Faculty and hold full-time appointments.
+One of the two Regular Mestudent's advisor, who must be a Regular Member of the CNCS Faculty.
+Committee and ratification by the Dean of the CNCS (i.e. OI Affiliate Dean of the CNCS, individuals who are not Regular Members of the Who are not Regular Members of the HPU CNCS Faculty.
+Disapproved Disapproved embers may be i ulty, or, has rece Faculty).
+Upon replaced by a ived special p nomination b n OI Affiliate Faculty member ermission obtained by end y the Chair of the student ber.
+The Chair of the Committee is the dorsement by the Graduate Program 's Thesis Committee and approval by the